bbc/genie/docs/build.md

 ### Watch Mode

-Watch mode can be started with `npm run build-watch`.
+Watch mode can be started with `npm run build:watch`.

 In watch mode, webpack is simply ran with the same config file, but with the `--watch` flag.